tytydraco/yessleep/out/I_Used_to_Be_Beautiful.md

 By the time I got home, all of my hair was gone--every single strand and most, if not all, of my scalp.

 My skin fell off in long bloody strips.
 My face formed boils that burst and spurted foul yellow pus.
-My eyes which have always been my best feature, were now wet with thick mucous and yellow, like the eyes of a reptile.
+My eyes, which have always been my best feature, were now wet with thick mucous and yellow, like the eyes of a reptile.

 I looked into those eyes.
 My once beautiful eyes and

-I remembered.
+Oh my god, I remember.

 It was a memory I had tossed aside because I didn’t deem it important to remember.